and27/and27/README.md

 # Hi there 👋

 ## 🚀 About Me
-I'm a front-end developer specializing in JavaScript and React.
+I'm a software developer specializing in JavaScript ecosystem.
 I love creating digital products and helping businesses transition to digital platforms.

 ## 🛠️ Skills
 - JavaScript